 1. Free Edition

 TaxHawk’s Free Edition includes your federal return at no charge.
-Each state return is $12.95.
+Each state return costs $12.95 to $14.95, depending on when you file (those who wait generally pay more).
 With virtually every IRS form available, the Free Edition is appropriate for just about any tax situation, from the very simple to the very complicated.
 However, it has only the most rudimentary support features, so it’s not ideal for novice filers.

 The Free Edition includes: